 Katarina Wong is the ARAD Program Manager.
 She brings a wide-range of arts experience to the job, including teaching studio art at the University of Iowa and Sarah Lawrence College and launching her art consultancy MADE in 2014, which seeks to help new collectors discover emerging contemporary artists.
 Prior to MADE, Katarina was the director of community and curatorial engagement and in-house curator at Edelman, the global communications agency.
 In addition, Katarina is a practicing artist and Co-founder of the artist collective +1+1.
 She is also on the Advisory Board of NURTUREart, a Bushwick-based non-profit dedicated to supporting artists and public school art programs.
 She has an MFA from the University of Maryland, a Master of Theological Studies in Buddhism from the Harvard Divinity School, and Bachelor's degree from St. John's College, Annapolis, MD.

-Alia Juman is an ARAD Office Assistant.
-Alia is pursuing an M.A. in Curriculum and Teaching with the intention of creating content and being an instructor in the fields of science and social emotional learning.
+Alia Juman is an ARAD Program Assistant.
+Alia is pursuing an M.A. in Curriculum and Teaching with the intention of creating content and being an instructor for young womens leadership programs.
 Alia practices living mindfully and is committed to building inner character each day.
 She has experience in the non-profit education sector leading programs for young women of color around leadership, confidence and wellness.
-Alia dreams of being a motivational speaker and reaching large audiences to inspire others to live their best lives.
+Alia dreams of being an inspirational speaker and inspiring others to live their best lives.
 Alia is a lover of the sunshine and enjoys being connected to nature.
 She grew up in South Florida climbing trees, playing with insects and gardening.
 Alia holds a B.S. in Biology and is a science worm at heart.

 Please feel free to say hi!